List of Shotokan organizations: Shōtōkai

+Following Funakoshi's death in 1957, a rift developed among Funakoshi's students.
+The Shōtōkai Association and the Nihon Karate Kyokai (Japan Karate Association, JKA) became separate factions.

+Although Shōtōkai is the name of a Shotokan Karate association, it has a defined practice method widely known as "Shōtōkai Karate" today.
+Master Shigeru Egami defined the broad outlines of the new way of practising that he developed after having, in a number of tests, thought and concluded there was some inefficiency of the karate method developed by other schools until that time.

 Kenkojuku Karate Association (KKA)

-It was founded in 1942 by Tomosaburo Okano, a Japanese Iaido master and student of both Gichin Funakoshi and his son Yoshitaka (Gigo) Funakoshi; it remains as one of the most traditional schools of Shotokan karate, with the Shotokai, it even continues Okinawan kobudō (traditional weapons) as part of its practice.
+The Kenkojuku Karate Association was founded in 1942 by Tomosaburo Okano, a Japanese Iaido master and student of both Gichin Funakoshi and his son Yoshitaka (Gigo) Funakoshi.
+Sensei Koji Sugimoto is the current representative of the Japan Karate Federation for Shotokan Kenkojuku karate.

 The association's motto is "Inner Strength with Outward Humility".
 Since master Okano's passing, the Kenkojuku Budokan Hombu Dojo is now run by his son Tomokatsu Okano, from the style's Hombu dojo located in Tokyo.

-Kenkojuku karate has just a few representatives within the United States, the Caribbean, India and Latin America.
+Kenkojuku karate has representatives in the United States, the Caribbean, India and Latin America.

-In the United States, Sensei Masakazu Takahashi began his karate training under Master Tomosaburo Okano In 1961.
-In 1971, he travelled to America to begin his teaching career.
-The Takahashi Karate Dojos, located in Amity Harbor and Mount Kisco, New York, has been established for more than 42 years.

-Sensei Koji Sugimoto is the current representative of the Japan Karate Federation for Shotokan Kenkojuku karate.
-He was born in Tokyo, Japan in 1947.
-At the age of fourteen, he began karate under master Tomosaburo Okano, one of the original students of Gichin Funakoshi.
-Presently Shihan Sugimoto holds the rank of 6th degree under the Japan Karate Federation (JKF).
-He teaches in Miami, Florida.